dgaydukov/cert-aws/sa/files/sa.md

 * encryption handled by hypervisor, plaintext data key stored in hypervisor memory to run encrypt I/O to ebs

 ###### EC2 Instance Store
 Similar to EBS, but located on the same machine as EC2 (EBS connected through network), available only during lifetime of EC2.
 So it's not durable, once EC2 instance stop/restart/fail all data would be lost.
 It's not available for all ec2 types, only for [some of them](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#instance-store-volumes)
 You still have to use at lease 1 EBS + additional instance store.
 For some types you can select to remove instance store, but ebs should be present always.
 There are a few limitations compared to ebs:
 * you can't create ec2 with only ephemeral storage without ebs
-* differ from EBS cause it's directly attach to machine (ebs connected via network) and provide lowest latency
+* differ from EBS cause it's directly attach to machine (ebs connected via network), so it provides lowest latency
 * by default disk is unencrypted, and compare to ebs you can't set up encryption.
 If you need it you have to implement either disk-level encryption or file-system-level encryption
 * you can't backup instance store same way you can back up ebs.
 You have to ssh to machine and copy data from instance store to ebs using `rsync`
 * you can't create snapshot/image from instance store.
 You have to ssh to machine and manually create ami using Amazon EC2 AMI tools